khulnasoft-lab/design.khulnasoft.com/contents/usability/ai-human-interaction.md

 ### Be transparent

 Establish trust by ensuring the user always knows when they are interacting with AI, and when content or recommendations come from AI.
-Besides, such disclosure is required by some third party AI services and may soon be required in the European Union ([EU AI Act](https://www.europarl.europa.eu/news/en/headlines/society/20230601STO93804/eu-ai-act-first-regulation-on-artificial-intelligence)).
+Such disclosures are often required by third party AI services and may soon be required in the European Union ([EU AI Act](https://www.europarl.europa.eu/news/en/headlines/society/20230601STO93804/eu-ai-act-first-regulation-on-artificial-intelligence)).

 #### Name